elasticfence/elasticsearch-http-user-auth/README.md

 Other users can access URLs under their own indices that are specified with this plugin's API.

 ### Basic IP ACL
-IPs contained in whitelist/blacklist arrays will bypass authentication
+IPs contained in whitelist/blacklist arrays will bypass authentication.
+By default 127.0.0.1 is allowed.
 <pre>
 http.user.auth.whitelist: ["127.0.0.1", "10.0.0.1"]
 http.user.auth.blacklist: ["127.0.0.2", "10.0.0.100"]